tricon/solidus_easypost/README.md

 for all shipments.
 The cheapest rate will be selected by default, but your users will be able to change the selected rate in the `delivery` step of the checkout process, if they wish.

+Admins will also be able to download the postage label associated to each EasyPost shipment after a shipment has been bought.

 ### Buying labels upon shipping

 By default, the extension also adds a callback to the `ship` event on the `Spree::Shipment` model,